Table of Contents

 Once your friend clicks the link, they can see your login info.
 You can dictate how long the link expires, who it is available to, and how many times it can be viewed.

 The account recovery process in 1Password depends on your subscription type.
 Meaning: Individual, Family, Teams, or Business plans.
 Across all these plans, the Emergency Kit is your top resource.
 So always keep it updated!

 Individual plan users, take heed!
 If you forget your account password, it's a bit of an uphill climb.
 1Password doesn’t store your account password, so they can't help with recovery.
 Your Emergency Kit is your lifeline here as it houses your Secret Key and a slot for your account password.
 Keep it in a safe place!

 For users on Family, Teams, and Business plans, the account recovery process is much easier.
 If a family or team member forgets their account password, the Family Organizer or Team Admin can assist recovering an account.
 If an Organizer or Admin gets stuck, another person in the same role can lend a hand.
 It’s all about teamwork!

 Business plans offer an additional safety net: a Recovery Group.
 They can assist any team member with recovery if they forget their master password.
 So, in a business environment, you're never left in the lurch.

-If you're always on the move, the mobile apps for 1Password are a godsend.
+If you're always on the move (like I am), the mobile apps for 1Password are a godsend.
 Whether you're an iPhone or Android user, there's always an app available.
 This makes the 1Password password manager truly mobile.
 These apps are like mini versions of the desktop app, packing in all the key features into your pocket.

 Need to log in to your mail on someone else's device?
 No problem!
 Your vault is just a few taps away.
 You can view your login credentials from there.
 Did you snag a new subscription while commuting?
 Easy peasy!
 Just stash the password in your vault for secure keeping.
 Document storage on the go?
 Consider it done.
 The 1Password mobile apps have got you covered.